“The way to gain power, is to save power.”

 WHEN TO MEDITATE

 Sitting Meditation can be practiced anytime it is convenient, but for most of us, the first thing in the morning is best.
 At that time our stomachs are still empty and the concerns of the day have not yet engulfed us.
 Sitting in meditation, even for just a few minutes, gets the day off to a great start.
 The last thing before getting into bed at night is also a good time, as is just before meals.
-The important thing is to do it at the same time every day so that it eventually becomes a comfortable habit.
+The important thing is to do it at the same time every day so that it eventually becomes a comfortable habit — which opens up the opportunity to experience spontaneous moments of intuitive insight that can happen anytime, on or off the meditation cushion.
+As Kobun, a zen teacher I trained with, liked to say, “Enlightenment is an accident, and zazen (meditation) makes you accident prone.”

 I know people who only meditate with a group or when on retreat.
-That is probably better than no meditation at all, but it is not nearly as effective as consistent daily practice.
+That’s probably better than no meditation at all, but it’s not nearly as effective as consistent daily practice.
 Unless you plan to spend your entire life living in a practice community or monastery, if you’re really serious about meditation, I urge to you make the effort necessary to establish a personal, daily practice.

 I frequently used to decide I’d start getting up really early in order to meditate for a longer time.
 It always seemed like a great idea the night before, but I’d find myself in an entirely different frame of mind when the alarm would go off in the frigid dark before dawn.